rkd006/Carbonate-Chemistry-Model/README.md

 - CO2_loss_kLa_simple: figure that plots CO2 losses to the atmopshere for different alkalinities and figure that plots CO2 losses to the atmosphere for different pHs
 - CO2_loss_range_kLa: figure that plots CO2 losses to the atmosphere at different kLa values and pHs
 - CO2_loss_script: figure that plots CO2 losses to the atmosphere at different alkalinities and pHs
+- CO2_loss_script_temp: multiple figures that plot CO2 losses to the atmosphere at different alkalinities and pHs for different temperatures

 ### Python:
 *updated recently*

 *see MATLAB files outputs above for replicates if not stated below*

-- calc_[inorganiccarbon]_pond: calculates inorganic carbon concentration in the pond at four days numerically and figure that plots the inorganic carbon concentration over four days
-- calc_algaecarbon: calculates the carbon concentration in algae at four days numerically
 - calc_alphas: creates functions to calculate alpha0, alpha1, alpha2
 - calc_Ks: creates functions to calculate K1, K2, Kh
 - CO2_loss_dynamic_y3: figure that plots CO2 requirements and losses over four days and figure that plots CO2 concentration over four days for a combined y3
 - calc_CO2_loss_sal: creates a function to calculate the CO2 losses to the atmosphere with inputs of pH and salinity ranges
-- calc_CO2_loss_temp: creates a function to calculate the CO2 losses to the atmosphere with inputs of pH and temperature ranges
 - subplot_sal: a) creates multiple subplots side by side of the figures from CO2_loss_script_sal b) creates multiple subplots side by side of the figures from CO2_loss_algal_growth_sal
 - subplot_temp: a) creates multiple subplots side by side of the figures from CO2_loss_script_temp b) creates multiple subplots side by side of the figures from CO2_loss_algal_growth_temp